-As an Environmental Science major at Taylor, you will take courses from a cross-section of the sciences including Biology, Chemistry and Geology.
-Many of our courses regularly include labs held outside the classroom conducting research in the field and service learning in the community.
-You will also have the opportunity to see beyond the natural sciences through courses on public policy, natural resource economics, and environmental ethics all from a perspective, which integrates faith and learning.
+As an environmental science major at Taylor, you will take courses from a cross-section of the sciences including biology, chemistry and geology.
+Many of our courses include labs held outside the classroom, doing research in the field and service learning in the community.
+You will also have the opportunity to see beyond the natural sciences through courses on public policy, natural resource economics, and environmental ethics all from a perspective integrating faith and learning.

 Earth & Environmental Science Majors

-The Environmental Science degree requires 66-69 credit hours, and is an integration of biology, chemistry, geology, geography and math with cognate studies in policy, economics and ethics.
-All students complete a practicum of their choice and a summer field-studies course.
+The environmental science degree requires 66-69 credit hours and integrates biology, chemistry, geology, geography and math with studies in policy, economics and ethics.
+All students complete a practicum of their choice and a summer field studies course.

 Earth & Environmental Science Minors

-Students pursuing degrees outside of the Earth and Environmental Sciences program may wish to increase their knowledge of environmental stewardship and sustainability by receiving one of three minors in Earth and Environmental Science.
+Students pursuing degrees outside of the Earth and Environmental Sciences program may increase their knowledge of environmental stewardship and sustainability by declaring one of three minors in Earth and Environmental Science.
 Each minor requires 19-20 credit hours.

 Environmental Law and Policy: Looking to pursue a career in law or public policy?
-Consider adding an Environmental Law and Policy Minor appropriate for students with a political science major.
+Consider adding an environmental law and policy minor.
+This minor is especially appropriate for political science majors.

-Environmental Science: Our Environmental Science Minor is designed for students with other science majors who wish to broaden their knowledge base and increase their applicability to environmental concerns.
+Environmental Science: Our environmental science minor is designed for students with other science majors who wish to broaden their knowledge base and increase their understanding of environmental concerns.